lmjohns3/theanets/docs/quickstart.rst

 At a high level, the ``theanets`` package is a tool for (a) defining and (b) optimizing cost functions over a set of data.
-The workflow in ``theanets`` typically involves two basic steps:
+The workflow in ``theanets`` typically involves three basic steps:

 #.
 First, you define the structure of the model that you'll use for your task.
    For instance, if you're trying to classify MNIST digits, then you'll want